avgerin0s/pkg-py-radix/README.rst

 	# that contains the search term (routing-style lookup)
 	rnode = rtree.search_best("10.123.45.6")

+	# Worst-search will return the shortest matching prefix
+	# that contains the search term (inverse routing-style lookup)
+	rnode = rtree.search_worst("10.123.45.6")

+	# Covered search will return all prefixes inside the given
+	# search term, as a list (including the search term itself,
+	# if present in the tree)
+	rnodes = rtree.search_covered("10.123.0.0/16")

 	# There are a couple of implicit members of a RadixNode:
 	print rnode.network	# -> "10.0.0.0"
 	print rnode.prefix	# -> "10.0.0.0/8"